dragonvedb/rock-paper-scissors/README.md

 Here we go again!
 This time around we're adding the UI elements which is going to be a huge relief, cause the endless alerts are honesly super annoying and also buggy.
 Don't yet know how I'm going to style the site; I had an idea of theming it around Undertale (Omega Flowey battle?..) but it may be to much hassle to be honest.
 We'll see.
 God, there's so much to rework...

+6th of December:

+The site is finished for good (i hope).
+I've spent too much time on it anyway, obsessing over minutae of layout and trying to make it look good on phones for no reason.
+I am extremely pleased with how it turned out and with the look I stumbled onto; this sort of neon tableu with an aesthetic that I don't know the name of but definetely know exists.
+Also, it forced me to remember how HTML/CSS work and what you can do with them.
+And it sure taught me a LOT about DOM manipulation.